How to Use the sort Command in Linux

 sort command m option

-The -m option is only used to view the data of multiple files.
+The -m option only combines the data of all given files.
 It does not force the sort command to display the output in any particular order.
-To view the output in any specific order, use the related options along with the -m option.
+We need to use the related options to view the output in any specific order.
+For example, the following command combines the data of file1 and file2, sorts it based on the second column, and displays the result on the terminal.

 $sort -m -k2 file1 file2